 The thing that many people don’t seem to understand is that the impact of individual factors has diminished.
 That’s just simple math.
 If you start with, say, 200 factors and don’t allow for any weighting of those factors against each other, then each one would be 1/200th of the total ranking equation.
 Add another 50 factors to the pile and now each one would be worth only 1/250th of the total.
 Math, folks.

-Sure, weighting can change, which could conceivably allow a factor to have the same importance as before, even after adding more factors to the mix.
+Sure, weighting can change – and often does -which could conceivably allow a factor to have the same importance as before (or even greater), even after adding more factors to the mix.
 But I think that would apply only rarely.
-Essentially, what this means is that in order to accomplish for a site’s rankings what you could gain several years ago, you now have to have a broader focus – go after more factors.
+Essentially, what this means is that in order to accomplish what you could gain several years ago for a site’s rankings, you now have to have a broader focus – go after more factors.

 The Promised Spoiler

-My philosophy is to go after all of them – or at least as many as is practical.
+My philosophy is to go after all of them – or at least as many as are practical and likely to be beneficial for your site.
 Since you’re likely to see smaller gains with individual wins, you need more small wins to get the prize, right?
 There’s not much to be gained by having killer content if your page takes 20 seconds to load – who’s likely to stick around long enough to ever read it?

 So when you see a lot of chatter amongst SEOs and marketers regarding page-load speed, hreflang, mobile-first or some other factor they’re all chasing, consider what’s most important for your site.
 What will give you the most benefit and what will have little or no value?
 What will work best in conjunction with other factors?
 (Hint: Many things work better in conjunction with other things.)
 Then build your plan.
 But don’t waste your time on just one… ranking factors no longer work in a vacuum – you need to address several, if not all, of them.